 Utena’s family name Tenjou (天上) literally means heaven above, and can be translated simply as the heavens.
 It’s common for a Japanese family name to be a location or origin.
 The name Tenjou labels Utena as divine, living in or originating from heaven.

+Utena as prince corresponds to Jesus, so in that symbolic sense she is from heaven.
 There’s a link between Utena’s family name and Akio’s stars.
 In episode 14, in the conversation with Kanae present, Akio talks about stars as having personalities that only he knows.
 Stars are people, and he claims special insight into their minds.
 In episode 37, at the end of the Routine Date, he admits to Utena that he is not truly interested in stars.
 He doesn’t care about the literal stars.

 Akio, and Utena in general, often uses the word hoshi, star or celestial body, when it can refer to Utena—and rarely uses another word frequent in that context, hoshizora, starry sky.
 (It does come up once in episode 33, when Akio is talking with Anthy on the phone after the sex scene.)
 For example, in the First Seduction he says that the stars are beautiful tonight, and in the following episode 34 he compares Utena to a comet and also refers to her with the word hoshi.
 Utena’s name means sky, but she is never referred to as the sky, even metaphorically.
 She is always a star or a comet.
 She is sometimes visually represented as a star, for example with Anthy and with Touga.
 The sky is Utena’s home or origin, it is not what she is.

 Anthy’s family name Himemiya (姫宮) means imperial princess, an emperor’s daughter.
 Miya (宮) often means Shinto shrine, but here it refers to the Imperial Palace, which I guess is a kind of shrine.
 Unlike the plain Japanese word hime (姫), which is translated as “princess” but has a broader meaning, I think the meaning of himemiya is close to the Western idea of a princess.
 It matches up with the Western fairy tale prince/princess.
 Anyway, as the symbolic daughter of an emperor, Anthy is also labeled as descended from heaven.
-Religiously, the Japanese Emperor is considered to be a descendant of Amaterasu the sun goddess.
+Religiously, the Japanese Emperor is considered to be a descendant of Amaterasu (Wikipedia) the sun goddess.
 The Shinto shrine part of the name, miya (宮), connects with that.

 In episode 38, when Akio pulls out Utena’s sword and she turns into a princess in a pink dress and a crown, Akio calls Utena “my true princess” using the word himemiya.
 In little Utena’s prince story, she is only hime.
+Utena also uses the word himegimi for princess.
+Historically it meant the daughter of a lord.
+For example, when Touga sees Utena through his opera glasses in episode 11, he calls her a lonely princess, using himegimi.

-Not everyone can be a star.
 Utena and Anthy have celestial names because they are special.
 They’re the stars of the show.
 Akio’s name is celestial too: The three are the main characters of the main storyline.
 All other character names are earthbound.

 Both characters’ personal names are written in katakana: Utena ウテナ and Anthy アンシー.
 It’s not rare.